 This programme allows you to specialise, but also encourages you to branch out into related disciplines and to consider interdisciplinary approaches.

-You will also choose three optional modules, at least two of which should relate to Classical Archaeology.
-Options available in Archaeology typically include:
+You will also choose five optional modules, at least two of which should relate to Archaeology.
+Modules currently available which would be classified as Archaeology typically include:

 - Archaeological Theory, Method and Interpretation